pr33thaml/AI-Powered_FaceRecognition_and_ExcelReporting/README.md

 ### Prerequisites and instructions

-- Python 3.7 or 3.8 required | check this using this command in cmd: "python --version"
+- Python 3.7 or 3.8 required | check this using the command in cmd: "python --version"

 ## libraries and software components needed